-Conquistadors and Spanish Colonial Period (1528-1848)
+Conquistadors and Spanish and Mexican Colonial Periods 1528 - 1848

 Explore the military expeditions of the 16th-century Spanish explorers who first ventured into what is now Arizona, setting up presidios and missions.